AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Register an application

 Integrate Adobe Learning Manager with external applications for enhanced versatility.
 The steps involve accessing Integration Administrator interface, registering the application, and obtaining client ID and Secret.
-Generate authentication tokens (OAuth, Refresh, and Access Tokens) from ALM, emphasizing the use of the OAuth 2.0 framework for authentication and authorization.
+Generate OAuth 2.0 authentication tokens, including authorization, refresh, and access tokens, from Adobe Learning Manager.
+Use the OAuth 2.0 flow to securely authenticate and authorize your app..
 The access token has a validity of seven days.

 1. Sign in to Adobe Learning Manager as an integration administrator.
 2. Select **[!UICONTROL Applications]** on the left pane.